mo-aden/README-File-Generator/Develop/README.md

-  # READE file generator
+  # ReadMe file Generator

   ## Description
-  This is an app that allows any user to create Professional README files.
+  This app generates readme Files to any user world wide.

   ## Table of Contents